DataResearchLabs/my_time_tabulator/README.md

 <a id="about" class="anchor" href="#about" aria-hidden="true"> </a>
 ### 7. "About" Worksheet
 <img align="right" src="img/img_24_about.png" width="427">
 The "About" worksheet accomplishes a few goals.
-It informs the user...
+It informs the user...<br>

 1. The "application" name and version.<br>
 2. Where to watch training videos no YouTube.<br>
 3. Where to find the online docs at GitHub.<br>